What is the Digital Marketing Strategy that Tracks Users Across the Web?

 Just like in the example below.

-Once we have a good understanding of our targeted audience, we can start to build our online presence that will actually appeal to them.
+Once you have a good understanding of our targeted audience, we can start to build our online presence that will actually appeal to them.

 And this is where our website comes into play.